Introduction

 petroleum, natural gas, timber, gold, bauxite, diamonds, tantalum, sand and gravel, clay

-only two large cities over 30,000 people (Bata on the mainland, and the capital Malabo on the island of Bioko); small communities are scattered throughout the mainland and the five inhabited islands as shown in this population distribution map
+the two large cities are Bata on the mainland and the capital Malabo on the island of Bioko; small communities are scattered throughout the mainland and the five inhabited islands, as shown in this population distribution map

 coastal plains rise to interior hills; islands are volcanic